sipeed/sipeed_wiki/docs/hardware/en/lichee/th1520/lpi4a/3_images.md

     - Known issues:
        - There is a problem with the sound quality of HDMI audio playing under chromium
     - Instructions for use:
-       - This compressed package only supports HDMI display, please pay attention to the boot suffix and device correspondence when burning
+       - This zip file only supports HDMI display, when burning, please note that the suffix in the file name corresponds to the relevant parameters of the device.
-          - 8gddr/16gddr corresponds to 8g/16g memory respectively
+         - boot, 8gddr/16gddr in the u-boot file name corresponds to 8g/16g memory respectively.

 2. LPI4A_20230721_mipi.zip